-Field Description and Instructions Macaga Contar Enter audiv in the manage center field.
-The value Message Center Enter audix in the message center field.
-The value identifies the Intuity system as a voice messaging product.
-Message Center AUDIX Name Enter the name you assigned on the User Defined Adjunct Names screen in the "Assign User Defined Adjunct Names" section of this chapter.
-Primary y - If you do not enter y, the Intuity system will not answer.
+Field Description and Instructions Message Center Enter AUDIX in the message center field.
+The value identifies the Lucent INTUITY system as a voice messaging product.
+Message Center AUDIX Name Enter the name you assigned on the User Defined Adjunct Names screen in the Assign User Defined Adjunct Names section of this chapter.
+Primary y - If you do not enter y, the Lucent INTUITY system will not answer.
 First Announcement Extension The field identifies the announcement a caller receives after being in the queue for the time interval specified in the First Announcement Delay field.
 Enter a recorded announcement extension number or leave blank.
-Chapter 10, "Optional Switch Administration for Intuity System Features", contains instructions for setting up recorded announcements.
+Chapter 10, "Optional Switch Administration for Lucent INTUITY System Features", contains instructions for setting up recorded announcements.
 First Announcement Delay (sec) This field is optional if the queue field contains y and must be left blank if there is no first announcement.
 Enter the number of seconds that a call can remain in queue before the calling party receives the first announcement.